burst-apps-team/burst-wiki/the-burst-api.md

 ### Get Alias

-Get information about a given alias
+Get information about a given alias.

 **Request:**